cityofaustin/atd-bond-reporting/README.md

 ## Deployment

-The provided Dockerfile will package this repo for deployment as an ETL in [Prefect](https://github.com/cityofaustin/atd-prefect).
+The provided Dockerfile will package this repo for deployment as an ETL in [airflow](https://github.com/cityofaustin/atd-airflow).
 This image is pushed to our [dockerhub repo](https://hub.docker.com/r/atddocker/atd-bond-reporting).
-Prefect uses this Docker container and a set of commands to orchestrate this ETL.
+Airflow uses this Docker container and a set of commands to orchestrate this ETL.

 This repo has CI that will re-build and push to dockerhub the `production` and `latest` tags when a PR has been merged into `main`.